shiyangm/shiyangm.github.io/index.md

 ### RESEARCH  INTEREST
 **statistical genomics**, **clinical trials**
-* developing statistical and machine learning methods for the analysis of genetic data.
+* developing statistical and machine learning methods for the analysis of genetic data
-* adaptive designs for clinical trials.
+* adaptive designs for clinical trials
+* currently working on gene-based association tests for large-scale biobanks data

 ### PUBLICATIONS